Find Trade Colleges

 Job Outlook for Coil Winders, Tapers, and Finishers

-There were about 14,100 jobs for Coil Winder, Taper, or Finisher in 2016 (in the United States).
+In 2016, there was an estimated number of 14,100 jobs in the United States for Coil Winder, Taper, or Finisher.
 There is little to no growth in job opportunities for Coil Winder, Taper, or Finisher.
 There will be an estimated 1,200 positions for Coil Winder, Taper, or Finisher per year.

 undefined